Named one of the “Top 10 Creative Canadians” by Marketing Magazine.

-Ron has been an award-winning advertising writer and Creative Director for some of the world’s most respected brands, including Air France, Evian, Fidelity, Hershey, Johnson & Johnson, Kraft, Intel, Microsoft, Volvo and many others.
+A best-selling author, speaker, producer, and entrepreneur, Ron Tite has always blurred the lines between art and commerce.
+He has been an award-winning advertising writer and creative director for some of the world’s most respected brands including Air France, Evian, Fidelity, Hershey, Johnson & Johnson, Kraft, Intel, Microsoft, Volvo and many others.

 Ron is a fantastic speaker, a true professional and an absolute joy to work with!

 – Miranda van Bruck, Meeting Professionals International